collective/collective.exampledevtools/docs/index.rst

 Dummy mailhost
 ==============
-When developing the `Products.PrintingMailHost <http://pypi.python.org/pypi/Products.PrintingMailHost>`_
+When developing the `Products.PrintingMailHost <http://pypi.python.org/pypi/Products.PrintingMailHost>`_ add-on
 can be used to display e-mails sent from Plone on standard out.
-It monkey patches the Zope MailHost, preventing mails to be sent out and printing the mail in the terminal.
+PrintingMailHost monkey patches the Zope MailHost, preventing mails to be sent out and printing the mail in the terminal.

 ::